Sleights

 Sleights (/ˈslaɪts/ SLITES) is a village in North Yorkshire, England.
-Located in the Esk Valley in the postal region of Whitby, the village is part of the civil parish of Eskdaleside cum Ugglebarnby.
+Located in the Esk Valley to the south-west of Whitby, the village is part of the civil parish of Eskdaleside cum Ugglebarnby.
 Sleights lies along the steep main A169 road that runs north to south between Whitby and Malton via Pickering across the North York Moors.

 At the bottom of the village, the road crosses the Esk Valley Railway, allowing access to Sleights railway station.
 The road crosses the River Esk on a high bridge, opened on 26 January 1937.
 The road continues up the hill to reach the A171 Whitby to Middlesbrough trunk road.
 At the top of the village is Blue Bank.
 Due east of the village is the hamlet of Iburndale.

 Due to road accidents, Blue Bank, with a gradient of 1 in 4 (25%), has an escape lane of soft sand.

-From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023, Sleights was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

 The Horticultural & Industrial Society show has been held each year since 1880.
 Since 2006 the show has been held on the sports field, with classes for produce, fruit, flowers vegetables, crafts, cake decorating, photography, flower arranging etc. Additional attractions include a bouncy castle, face painting, tombola and a fun dog show.
 The infamous Victorian forger Edward Simpson was born here in 1815.

 Amenities

-There is a village shop, a branch of the Spar chain which includes a Post Office, two public houses, a butchers, Botham’s bakers and a fish and chip restaurant.
+There is a village shop, a branch of the Spar chain which includes a Post Office, two public houses, a butchers, Botham's bakers and a fish and chip restaurant.